release-engineering/exodus-lambda/docs/deploy.rst

     - repoBranch:
         The source branch of the targeted repository.
         Default: master (if env=dev), deploy (if env=stage)
-    - githubToken
+    - githubToken:
         A GitHub access token for repository authentication.
-    - region
+    - region:
         The region in which resources are established.
         Should align with the environment's bucket-table pair.
         Default: us-east-1
-    - email
+    - email:
         The email address to which notifications are sent.
         Default: project-exodus@redhat.com
     - project: